Goal 5: Gender Equality

 Each target is presented by first looking at global trends, before zooming in on the Nordic countries and assessing their performance.
 The assessment is based on work by the Organisation for Economic Co-operation and Development (OECD) in analysing the progress made toward the SDGs in all OECD countries.

 End all forms of discrimination against all women and girls everywhere

 |5.1.1||Whether or not legal frameworks are in place to promote, enforce and monitor equality and non‑discrimination on the basis of sex|

 This indicator is measured through national-level assessments of legal frameworks, using a questionnaire covering four areas of law:

 - Overarching legal frameworks and public life;

 - Marriage and family.

-Overall across all the four areas, Sweden, Denmark and Iceland have scores at or above the average for Europe and Northern America region.
-Norway and Finland are lower, in part due to lower than average scores in area 2: violence against women.
+Overall across all four areas, Sweden, Denmark and Iceland have scores at or above the average for Europe and Northern America region.
+Norway and Finland are lower, in part due to lower than-average scores in area 2: violence against women.
 All the Nordic countries score high on area 3: employment and economic benefits.

 Eliminate all forms of violence against all women and girls in the public and private spheres, including trafficking and sexual and other types of exploitation

 |5.2.1||Proportion of ever-partnered women and girls aged 15 years and older subjected to physical, sexual or psychological violence by a current or former intimate partner in the previous 12 months, by form of violence and by age|